johnmeacham/tiny_editline/README.md

         ALT-u            - uppercase word
         ALT-l            - lowercase word
         ALT-c            - capitalize word

+        ALT-f            - move to next end of word ALT-b            - move to previous beginning of word

+        ALT-a            - move to beginning of current word ALT-e            - move to end of current word

         // todo
         ALT-t            - exchange previous with current word